 Though it can still be considered vulnerable, Pakistan's economy slowly approaches the vulnerability threshold as defined under the GSP+.
 At the moment, Pakistan is the least vulnerable among all GSP+ beneficiary countries.
 In 2019, Pakistan's vulnerability score was 6.7% with the threshold currently standing at 7.4%.
 On the other hand, the diversification of the economy remains limited and concentrated on a small bandwidth of products.
 Pakistan's diversification score stood at 94.4% in 2019 with the minimum threshold currently standing at 75%.

 A very large share of Pakistan's exports to the EU is eligible for tariff reductions under the GSP.
-In fact, Pakistan is the GSP+ country with the largest share of eligible imports.
+In fact, Pakistan is the GSP+ country with the second-largest share of eligible imports.

-With 97%, Pakistan makes considerable use of the preferential access to the European market and has the highest preference utilisation rate among all GSP+ beneficiaries.
+With 93%, Pakistan makes considerable use of the preferential access to the European market and has the highest preference utilisation rate among all GSP+ beneficiaries, alongside Uzbekistan.

 Pakistan's preference utilisation rate is consistently among the highest rates of all GSP+ beneficiary countries over the regarded period.
 The strong increase of about 28 percentage points between 2013-14 can be explained by the additional preferences granted to Pakistan after its transition to GSP+ status on 1st January 2014.
 The transition was also significant regarding the subsequent increase in imports, which grew by about 16% between 2014 and 2016.
 Overall imports as well as preferential imports continued to increase between 2016 and 2018.
-The preference utilisation rate in the three dominant import sections, textiles, apparel, and leather articles, has been consistently well above 90% between 2016 and 2018.
+In 2022 the utilisation rate is the lowest since 2014, but still solidly above 90%.
+The preference utilisation rate in the three dominant import sections, textiles, apparel, and leather articles, has been consistently well above 90% between 2016 and 2022.

 The utilisation of preferential tariffs remains highly concentrated on apparel and clothing.
 The sector makes up more than 70% of all preferential imports.
-Silk, wool and other fibres and fabrics account for another 13% of preferential imports.
+Silk, wool and other fibres and fabrics account for another 12% of preferential imports.
 Between 2016 and 2018, some product sections saw significant increases in imports from Pakistan, including food and beverages, tobacco, and footwear.
-In addition, the machinery sector currently only makes use of the reduced duties for about 27% of imports.
-This opens the opportunity to further diversify product sections and to shift to sectors with higher value-added products.
+In addition, the utilisation rate for machinery sector has increased from 27% in 2020 to almost 100% in 2022.
+Similarly, import of cereals, grains and seeds increased by 45% since 2020, and the GSP utilisation rate is almost at 100%.
+This shows the country's efforts to diversify product sections.
+The opportunity remains to further diversify product sections and to shift to sectors with higher value-added products.

 Death penalty